 9. Art and Craft Kits

 Art and craft activity is a good alternative for a toy.
-Kids can create different beautiful projects with a kit, develop motor skills and have a family fun time with parents and siblings.
+Kids can create different beautiful projects with a kit, develop motor skills and have family fun time with parents and siblings.
 Art and craft kits are perfect for winter weekends when parents need to keep their kids busy at home.

-There are many arts and craft kits online, but here a few options that we like to craft at our house
+There are many arts and craft kits online, but here are a few options that we like to craft at our house

 10. Useful & Practical Gift

 My last idea is the most obvious one, but I decided to put it here anyway.
 Buy something they need and will use for sure.
-From the things they need for school to sport equipment.
+From the things they need for school to sports equipment.
 If you would like to buy a gift for relatives or friends, just ask parents if there is anything they need right now or for the near future.
 Here are some ideas from the top of my mind: bicycle, skates, helmet, life jacket for swimming, books to practice reading, new bedding etc.

 This is all for my Alternative & Non-Toy Gift Ideas For Kids.
 As Always, if you would like to share your tip or an interesting gift idea with us, feel free to comment below.